rugbyprof/5443-Big-Data/Assignment-6.md

 #### 5)

 - This problem is more about size of the database depending on how data is stored.
-So I will give you instructions for storing the data in two ways.
 I want the size of the data base on disk (remember info && human readable).
-You will also need to make sure you run `flushall` before each loading.
+You will also need to make sure you run `flushall` before loading this structure.You can make multiple passes on the data, and I'm not looking for extremely efficient processing, I just want it loaded as prescribed.
+You don't have to perform tasks in the order asked either.
+I just want to final resulting data structures, and size of all of them on disk.

+- Store all id's for nutrients in a set.
+- Store all nutrients in a hash with thier id's as keys.
+- Store all tagnames in a set.
+- Store all nutrients in a hash with tagnames as keys.
+- Store all nutrient id's in a list with the item id (top level _id) as the key.

+Enough for now until I have time to really dive into Redis.